Materials & Waste

-To minimize our environmental footprint, we look for opportunities to avoid the use of hazardous materials, reuse or recycle materials, and prevent the generation of waste.
+To minimize our environmental footprint, we look for opportunities to avoid the use of hazardous materials, to reuse or recycle materials, and to prevent the generation of waste.
 When prevention, reuse and recycling are not practical, we apply controls and treatment technologies to prevent human health impacts and minimize environmental impacts.

 The amount of waste we generate reflects the efficiency of our manufacturing processes.
 Our facilities track and report the amount of operational waste they generate and how it is managed.

 We continuously strive to reduce the amount of operational waste we generate and to maximize the use of environmentally beneficial disposal methods like recycling, composting and waste-to-energy.

 To make sure that our waste is managed in an environmentally responsible manner, we use only approved waste disposal facilities.
 Approved facilities demonstrate that they have the systems, technologies and practices to manage our waste streams responsibly and in compliance with all applicable requirements.
 We routinely audit these facilities to verify the acceptability of their systems and practices.

 Waste types are defined differently in various parts of the world.
 For this report, we have divided our operational waste into two categories: